Swim back to Cuba Swim Home Blue Water News Facebook! Contact Us Payment Center Waivers

 DRINKING WATER: It is best to purchase purified water while traveling in Cuba with both flat and sparkling water available.
 The restaurants we visit will serve purified drinking water and ice.
 Both are fine to consume.
 Tap water for brushing your teeth is acceptable, but you may play it safe and use only bottled water.

 CLIMATE: Cuba enjoys a tropical climate with the Tropic of Cancer passing through the northern region.
-November marks the end of the rainy season in Cuba and the beginning of a slightly cooler trend.
-Through October, temperatures can be unpleasantly warm and humidity high.
-November is known for pleasant temperatures averaging around 75 degrees with slight variation from year to year and at different locations around the archipelago of islands.
-Good rain gear is required to protect from rain or windy conditions.
+January is typically a mild, sunny month and a relatively dry time of year.
+January is known for pleasant temperatures averaging around 78-79 degrees with slight variation from year to year and at different locations around the archipelago of islands.
+Despite the drier time of year, good rain gear is suggested to protect from rain or windy conditions.
 Down pours are always a possibility in tropical regions.
 Bring a waterproof sun block/lip balm with a protection factor of 20 or higher.
-Water temperature in November average a pleasant 80-82 degrees, only slightly cooler than summer months.
+Water temperature in January averages a pleasant 78-79 degrees, only slightly cooler than summer months.

 CLOTHING: Loose fitting cotton or quick drying nylon work well in the tropics.
 Lighter colors seem more comfortable in warmer climates.
 Some restaurants have AC and may actually be cool so layering is suggested, while other restaurant may be quite humid as they lack AC.
 Jeans take too long to dry out and are not recommended.
 Laundry is done by hand as needed by each participant.
 We may also ask our various hosts to help us with laundry for a small fee.